sch0penheimer/PCB-Circuit_Generator/README.md

 # PCB Circuit Generator

-It's a from-scratch JS project for generating circuit designs for Printed Circuit Boards (PCBs).
-The project provides two versions:

 - **Main Version (main branch)**: This version includes support for chips and more complex circuit designs.
 - **Simpler Version (no-chips branch)**: A streamlined version that excludes chips for simpler circuits.